chiefpunk/CountDown/README.md

 1. The user should be able to enter a # of minutes (positive integer) and click a “Start” b utton to initialize the countdown.
 1. Timer format: MM:SS
-1. The user should be able to pause & resume the countdown using pause / resume b uttons.
+1. The user can pause & resume the countdown using pause / resume b uttons.
-1. While the countdown timer is active, the user should be able to speed up / slow down t he speed at the following rates: ○ 1.0X (normal speed, selected by default) ○ 1.5X ○ 2X
+1. While the countdown timer is active, the user can speed up / slow down t he speed at the following rates: ○ 1.0X (normal speed, selected by default) ○ 1.5X ○ 2X
 1. When half of the selected duration has been passed, display a string of text above the c ountdown timer reading: “More than halfway there!” ○ When the countdown timer reaches 0, this text should change to: “Time’s up!”
 1. When the countdown is within 20 seconds of ending, the countdown timer text should t urn red.
 1. At 10 seconds, the text should start blinking